Images | Particulars | More about | Background and history

 But before I had my own Sea Racer launched I was asked to design surfskis: first out was Nordic Kayaks Fusion, the first in a long line of top skis.
-Then came Seabird Designs, for which I designed the Wave line of skis, followed by a new company, Axis, with a line of surfskis and surfski hybrids (which due to issues with the company structure is discontinued).
+Then came Seabird Designs, for which I designed the Wave line of skis, followed by a new company, Axis, with a line of surfskis and surfski hybrids.

 Now realizing the potential of surfskis I initialized a project of my own: a wooden surfski.
-The idea was to, that with the inherent advantages of wood (lighter and stiffer) would almost match the top elite skis while still be within reach of intermediate paddlers.
+The idea was, that with the inherent advantages of wood (lighter and stiffer), this skis would almost match the top elite skis while still be within reach of intermediate paddlers.
 The result is Spindrift.

 What a fabulous boat!
 I have done 5 races and have had 2 first place wins, a second and a fourth.
 Surprisingly have been able to come out in front of a number of paddlers that are 1/3 my age. [...]
 I can't take all of the credit for my success and have to thank you for a design that has exceeded my expectations.
 I am truly amazed at the speed/stability ratio.
 I know that given the dimensions of this surfski, it can't possibly be as fast as many of the elite level boats on the market.
 The fact that it is fast for its length and beam can partially be attributed to its linear stability curve.
 I am able to apply full power in this boat and that is not always the case for me in "faster", tippier boats. [...]
 I have been in some reasonable sized "bumps" and have occasionally had the bow dip under, but not too far. [...]
 The boat has attracted more attention than I ever imagined.
 The lines that you drew create a beautiful sight when they come to life in wood.